rzmeeker/GoogleMeetAuditer/README.md

 typed Oauth API key.
 Or go to https://developers.google.com/admin-sdk/reports/v1/quickstart/python and just click on "enable reports API" in step one of their quickstart guide if you aren't used to developing stuff with their API.

+Either way, download it and stick it in the project directory and name it credentials.json.

 #### Then do pip install -r requirements.txt

 # Usage